Navigation

 - Chunk Size: Specify the maximum of each chunk in tokens/characters.
 The default is

-tokens for most use cases.
+64. The recommendation is between64to512tokens for most use cases.
 Larger chunks preserve context but may be less precise for retrieval. - Chunk Overlap: Specify the number of overlapping words between consecutive chunks.
 This helps maintain context across chunk boundaries.
 The default is

-.
-The recommendation is between 10 to 20% of the set chunk size. - Chunk Enhancement Settings: Enable this setting to enhance chunking with additional context for better retrieval.
+16. The recommendation is between 10 to 20% of the set chunk size. - Chunk Enhancement Settings: Enable this setting to enhance chunking with additional context for better retrieval.
 When enabled, you can select an LLM model for chunk enrichment and content analysis.

 - Chunk Size: Specify the maximum of each chunk in tokens/characters.
 The default is